morteza/ACNets/docs/datalad.md

 5. To send your saved changes to the server, use `datalad push --to origin`.

-6. And to export the whole dataset to an archive file, use `datalad export-archive -t tar -c bz2 ../dataset_vXXXX.YY.tar.bz2`.
-Depending on the size of dataset it takes a while.
+6. And to export the whole dataset to an archive file, use `datalad export-archive -t tar -c bz2 ../dataset_vXXXX.YY.tar.bz2 --missing-content ignore`.
+Depending on the size of the dataset it takes a while to create the archive.
 Upon finishing the export, you can then backup or share the exported archive.

 ## Access HPC datasets (using DataLad)